Skip to main content

 }

 Accept the quote and create a trade on StableFX using the create a trade endpoint.
-You need to provide the quote ID and a randomly generated idempotency key in UUIDv4 format.
-The following is an example request for a trade:
+You need to provide the quote ID, your wallet address, the message from the quote response’s typedData.message field, the signature from the previous step, and a randomly generated idempotency key in UUIDv4 format (${randomUUID} in the following example).
+The following is an example request:

 curl --request POST \